BlueSpire/w3c-reactivity-protocol-proposal/proposal.md

   * e.g. `Observable.pushScope()`, `Observable.popScope()`, and `scope.disconnect()`.
 * Should the protocol provide a way to create observable arrays and array observers?
   * e.g. `const a = Observable.array(1,2,3,4,5);` and `new ArrayObserver(...).observe(a);`;
 * Should the shared protocol library take on the responsibility of implementing common patterns on top of the protocol such as `signal`, `effect`, and `resource`?
+(An effect implementation is currently provided.)